sdiehl/wiwinwlh/tutorial.md

 Haskell.
 I presume you know some basics about how your operating system works, the shell, and the some fundamentals of other imperative programming languages.
-If you are a Python or Java software engineer with no experience with Haskell this is the "cliff notes" of Haskell for you.
+If you are a Python or Java software engineer with no experience with Haskell this is the executive summary of Haskell theory and practice for you.
 We'll delve into a little theory as needed to explain concepts but no more than necessary.
 All knowledge is derived from experience and only implementing Haskell logic for yourself will grant insight.

 There is no particular order to this guide, other than the first chapter which describes how to get set up with Haskell and use the foundational compiler and